Sensitive topic: Miscarriage

 We’ve all had a rough year in 2020, and it’s really time to take the “Be Kind” message on board for 2021.
 This includes forgiving ourselves and healing from any and all of the guilt of the past 12 months, especially if it involves failing to get pregnant or having a miscarriage.
 Lots of things were simply not to be during the year that’s just passed, but we also learned more patience and acceptance than we believed possible.

-According to the Tommy’s charity, around one in four women have experienced a miscarriage.
+According to Tommy’s charity, around one in four women have experienced a miscarriage.
 This includes very healthy women, very rich women, and very famous women too.
-Very often the cause is unknown, and believed to be an undetectable issue with the embryo that would prevent it from developing properly.
-To put it another way, it’s no-one’s fault.
+Very often the cause is unknown and believed to be an undetectable issue with the embryo that would prevent it from developing properly.
+To put it another way, it’s no one’s fault.

 While lifestyle factors can contribute to a miscarriage, often there is nothing that could have been done to prevent the loss.
 That doesn’t stop many women from blaming themselves, or wondering if their less-than-perfect habits, from drinking coffee to being overweight, could have caused the miscarriage.

-Meghan had access to the best nutritionists and specialists around, and she was still biologically unlucky that time.
+Meghan had access to the best nutritionists and specialists around, and she was still biologically unlucky at that time.
 She doesn’t drink or do drugs, and it happened anyway.
-She probably eats more nuts, goji berries and greens in one salad that most of us do all week, and has a personal yoga instructor on speed-dial, but that particular pregnancy was simply not to be.
+She probably eats more nuts, goji berries, and greens in one salad than most of us do all week and has a personal yoga instructor on speed-dial, but that particular pregnancy was simply not to be.
 Very, very often, there’s just nothing you can do.
-Although this sounds like common sense, it’s incredibly easy to become obsessive or fearful after one miscarriage, or to start to blame yourself after two or three.
-Reminding us that this can happen to any woman, and that it’s not something to be ashamed of because you’re not to blame and you haven’t failed, was a real gift from one women to thousands of others.
+Although this sounds like common sense, it’s incredibly easy to become obsessive or fearful after one miscarriage or to start to blame yourself after two or three.
+Reminding us that this can happen to any woman and that it’s not something to be ashamed of because you’re not to blame and you haven’t failed, was a real gift from one woman to thousands of others.